HSBC World Rugby Sevens Challenger 2025 Leg 1 Pools and Fixtures Confirmed

 Women

-Hong Kong China is with the SA Women and Czechia in Pool A in the first leg.
+Hong Kong China women are with the South Africans and Czechia in Pool A in the first leg.
 HKCR finished 3rd overall in the Asia Rugby Sevens Series 2024 to qualify and the squad has been preparing since the new year – which included a hit out against the Chinese women who are on the SVNS Series this season.

 The Springbok Women 7s dropped down from the SVNS but won their 12th African title outclassing fellow Challenger qualifiers Kenya and Uganda to secure a return to the 2025 Challenger Series.
 The Springbok Women’s Sevens team will try to regain their World Series core team status for next season and Head Coach, Renfred Dazel, said; “It is a massive boost for us to play in front of our home crowd, especially after we missed out on the HSBC SVNS Cape Town earlier in the season.